VEGA Microprocessors: THEJAS

 From the VEGA processor cores, 2 SOCs have been created running on the Digilent ARTY A7 FPGA.
 Only the THEJAS32 has been taped-out for manufacturing for the ARIES microcontroller boards.
+Silterra Malaysia is where THEJAS32 is manufactured.
+THEJAS64 is produced domestically at Semi-Conductor Laboratory.

 Swadeshi Microprocessor Challenge

 On December 7, 2021, the Ministry of Electronics and Information Technology honored the Swadeshi Microprocessor Challenge winners.
 At different phases of the challenge, participants get up to ₹4.40 crore in funding for the development of a hardware prototype and the incubation of a start-up by participating teams.
-C-DAC and IIT Madras made accessible for the challenge their SoCs, THEJAS32 and THEJAS64, based on VEGA 32-bit and 64-bit processors and Shakti.
+C-DAC and IIT Madras made accessible for the challenge their SoCs, THEJAS32 (VEGA ET1031) and THEJAS64 (VEGA AS1061), based on VEGA 32-bit and 64-bit processors and Shakti.
 The participating teams successfully implemented the SoCs in a variety of designs.
 Ten teams became victorious from the 30 finalist teams.
 Team VEGA FCS FT (AI drone), received a ₹35 lakh cheque for their drone application; second-place winners, Team HWDL, received ₹30 lakh for FM Radio Data System Utilities; and third-place winners, Cytox, received ₹25 lakh for their "cell count" project.
 Each of the other teams received a check for ₹20 lakh for sharing fourth place.
 The teams are Astrek Innovations (lower limb exosuit for disabled), Team 6E Resources (remote monitoring and optimization of sewage treatment plant), Team Anshashodhak (unique calibration system for nuclear spectroscopy applications), Team Quicproc (wireless maternal monitoring system), Team Avrio Energy (AI Energy Meter with intelligence at edge and deep learning), and Team JayHawks (anti-theft geofencing based locking system).

 Thirty finalist teams of the Swadeshi Microprocessor Challenge have been awarded incubation support by Maker Village, the largest electronic system design and production center in India.